dd9jn/rfc4880bis/rfc4880bis.md

 If the key is located by Key ID, the algorithm of the primary User ID of the key provides the preferred symmetric algorithm.

 Revoking a self-signature or allowing it to expire has a semantic meaning that varies with the signature type.
-Revoking the self- signature on a User ID effectively retires that user name.
+Revoking the self-signature on a User ID effectively retires that user name.
 The self-signature is a statement, "My name X is tied to my signing key K" and is corroborated by other users' certifications.
 If another user revokes their certification, they are effectively saying that they no longer believe that name and that key are tied together.
 Similarly, if the users themselves revoke their self-signature, then the users no longer go by that name, no longer have that email address, etc.